Henry-Cantrell/Henry-Cantrell/README.md

 Hi, my name is Henry Cantrell.
 I'm also a computer science student at the University of North Georgia, with an intended graduation date around 12/2022.

 I also consider myself a web development enthusiast and an aspiring professional in that field!
-My current competencies, as reflected in my projects, are in:
+My current skills, as reflected in my projects, are in:

 + Ruby/Rails
 + Node/Express